Fall 2019/Winter 2020

 - Special topic: Intersections between Islamic Architecture, Art, and Science

-- This course will focus on the link between architecture, art, science, and knowledge with a special emphasis on the Ottoman Empire and its interactions with the wider Islamic and the Mediterranean worlds from 1453 to the late eighteenth century.
+- Description: This course will focus on the link between architecture, art, science, and knowledge with a special emphasis on the Ottoman Empire and its interactions with the wider Islamic and the Mediterranean worlds from 1453 to the late eighteenth century.
 The course will examine how diverse Islamic societies produced and reacted to artifacts that had a transforming effect on places and people.
 The literary, material, and visual cultures of the period will be examined to understand the built environment and artifacts in cultural, philosophical, religious, and political contexts.
 Some themes include: foundations of architecture and arts, mythical origins of cities, sacred geography, sound and architecture, land surveying and hydraulic works, practical geometry in artistic production, poetics of making, and wondrous objects.
 The course will develop the necessary historical perspective and the cultural understanding of the Islamic world for students.
 It aims at strengthening how students explore and analyze architecture and artwork in a cross-cultural context from an interdisciplinary perspective.
 The course comprises a series of lectures, readings, and discussions of selected primary and secondary sources.

-- The evaluation process: presentation of readings, participation, papers.
+- Evaluation: Presentation of readings, participation, papers.

 - Required text: TBA